Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

-Crosby missed the first six games of the 2016–17 season after being diagnosed with a concussion just a few days before the season opener against the Washington Capitals.
+Crosby missed the first six games of the 2016–17 season after being diagnosed with a concussion in practice just a few days before the season opener against the Washington Capitals.
 Upon his return, he scored 30 goals in his first 45 games, and on February 16, 2017, he registered an assist on a Chris Kunitz goal against the Winnipeg Jets to reach 1,000 NHL points, doing so in just his 757th game to become the 12th-fastest (and 11th-youngest) player to reach that milestone.
 He also participated in his first NHL All-Star Game since 2007, winning the shooting accuracy segment of the Skills Competition.
-He was named team MVP and finished the season as the runner up for the Art Ross Trophy with 44 goals and 89 points in 75 games.
+He was named team MVP and finished the season with 89 points (44 goals, 45 assists) in 75 contests played.
+His 89 points tied with Chicago Blackhawks' Patrick Kane as the runner(s) up for the Art Ross Trophy.
 It marked the eighth time he finished a season in the top-three in NHL scoring, tying Mario Lemieux, Stan Mikita and Phil Esposito for the third-most instances in history behind only Wayne Gretzky (15 times) and Gordie Howe (12 times).
 With his 44 goals, Crosby captured the Rocket Richard Trophy for the second time in his career.
-Crosby was also named a finalist for the Hart Memorial Trophy and Ted Lindsay Award.

-Entering the 2017 playoffs as the defending Stanley Cup champions, the Penguins defeated the Columbus Blue Jackets in five games before meeting the Washington Capitals in the second round.
-After winning the first two games on the road, Crosby sustained a concussion after suffering an injury from a slash and cross-check from Alexander Ovechkin and Matt Niskanen in Game 3.
-He missed Game 4 but returned to practice the next day and played in Game 5.
-The Penguins would eventually eliminate the Capitals in Game 7, with Crosby assisting on the series-winning goal.
-The Penguins then defeated the Ottawa Senators in a gruelling seven-game series to secure their second consecutive trip to the Stanley Cup Final.
+Crosby was also named a finalist for the Hart Memorial Trophy and Ted Lindsay Award with both awards eventually going to Edmonton Oilers centre and captain Connor McDavid.
+Entering the 2017 playoffs as the defending Stanley Cup champions, the Penguins defeated the Columbus Blue Jackets in five games before meeting the back to back Presidents' Trophy-winning Washington Capitals in the second round for the second consecutive year.
+After winning the first two games on the road, Crosby sustained a concussion after suffering an injury from a slash and cross-check from both Alexander Ovechkin and Matt Niskanen in game three.
+He missed game four but returned to practice the next day and played in game five.
+The Penguins eventually eliminated the Capitals in game seven, with Crosby assisting on the series-winning goal by Bryan Rust.
+The Penguins then defeated the Ottawa Senators in a gruelling seven-game series to secure their second consecutive trip to the Stanley Cup Finals.
 Crosby had the primary assist on the series-clinching goal, scored by Chris Kunitz in double overtime.
-Facing the Nashville Predators in the Finals, Pittsburgh jumped out to a two-game lead, despite being outplayed for long stretches in both games.
-The Predators responded by tying up the series, winning Game 3 and 4 at home.
-In Game 5, the Penguins' captain delivered a dominant performance, adding three assists in a 6–0 win to pass Lemieux for most Stanley Cup Final points (20) in franchise history.
-After defeating the Predators 2–0 in Game 6, the Penguins became the first team to repeat as Stanley Cup champions since the 1997–98 Detroit Red Wings, and the first to do so in the salary cap era.
-Crosby won his second consecutive Conn Smythe Trophy as the most valuable player of the playoffs, only the third player to do so after Bernie Parent (1974, 1975) and Mario Lemieux (1991, 1992).
-He finished second in scoring behind Evgeni Malkin with 27 points (8 goals and 19 assists) in 24 games.
+Facing the eighth-seeded Nashville Predators in the Finals, Pittsburgh jumped out to a two-game lead, despite being outplayed for long stretches in both games.
+The Predators responded by tying up the series, winning games three and four at home.
+In game five, the Penguins' captain delivered a dominant performance, adding three assists in a 6–0 win to pass Lemieux for most Stanley Cup Finals points (20) in franchise history.
+After defeating the Predators 2–0 in game six, the Penguins became the first team to repeat as Stanley Cup champions since the 1997–98 Detroit Red Wings, and the first to do so in the salary cap era (since 2005–06).
+Crosby also won his second consecutive Conn Smythe Trophy as the most valuable player of the playoffs, only the third player to do so after Bernie Parent (1974, 1975) and Mario Lemieux (1991, 1992).
+He finished second in scoring behind Evgeni Malkin with 27 points (eight goals and 19 assists) in 24 games.